jeanquark/web-toucan-github-hosting/README.md

 ## Contact form configuration

 Sending emails from static websites is not as straightforward as with server-based sites.
 It is necessary to make use of third party functions.
-In this case, we use <a href="https://github.com/dwyl/learn-to-send-email-via-google-script-html-no-server" target="_blank">Google Apps Mail</a> which allows sending Emails from static HTML page.
+In this case, we use <a href="https://github.com/dwyl/learn-to-send-email-via-google-script-html-no-server" target="_blank">Google Apps Mail</a> which allows sending emails from any static HTML page.
+Messages are saved in a Google spreadsheet <a href="https://docs.google.com/spreadsheets/d/1LyC2WLXFU7_dV3WaLXtHP99vUANa6UL0qQFL0aD0fYs/edit#gid=0">here</a>

+## Author

+<a href="https://jmkleger.com" target="_blank">Jean-Marc Kleger</a>